zannen/k8s-apps/async-hash-service/README.md

 # A Kubernetes asynchronous hash app

-This is a Kubernetes app that handles job requests for calculating hashes, using:
+This is a Kubernetes app that handles job requests for calculating hashes.

-* TBD

 # Installing with helm